-Following the Bedika it is customary to wrap paper around the bag containing the Chometz, the feather, the remains of the candle, and a wooden spoon, the handle of which should protrude from the paper.
+Following the Bedika the custom is to wrap paper around the bag containing the Chometz, the feather, the remains of the candle, and a wooden spoon, the handle of which should protrude from the paper.
 The package is then tied securely with string.